Dr. I.P. Park explains LG’s AI-first strategy

 The LG G7 ThinQ, a smartphone embedded with AI smarts, is one result of the company’s AI-forward strategy.
 Its camera app automatically switches between different color and contrast filters in response to ambient lighting conditions, and its built-in machine learning models can detect more than 1,162 different objects (though in our testing, it doesn’t always get it right the first time).

-Smartphones aren’t the only thing LG’s imbuing with AI smarts, these days.
-Its InstaView ThinQ refrigerator has a digital display that shows contextually relevant information based on the time of day, and, when paired with one of LG’s newer smart ovens, it automatically preheats said oven for recipes selected from the fridge.
-It’s even self-diagnostic — if the compressor conks out or the fridge’s touchscreen quits working, LG says it will forward the logs to repair technicians in order to expedite repairs.
+Smartphones aren’t the only thing LG’s imbuing with AI smarts these days.
+Its InstaView ThinQ refrigerator has a digital display that shows contextually relevant information based on the time of day and — when paired with one of LG’s newer smart ovens — automatically preheats the oven for recipes selected from the fridge.
+It’s even self-diagnostic — if the compressor conks out or the fridge’s touchscreen quits working, LG says it will forward the logs to technicians in order to expedite repairs.

 Yet another example of LG’s AI in action is its newest line of ThinQ-branded, WebOS-based televisions, which sport the company’s deep learning-optimized Alpha 9 processor.
-Microphones embedded in the TV remote pick up voice commands like “show me the soundtrack to this movie” and “turn off the TV when this show is over,” which the Alpha 9 interprets on the fly.
+Microphones embedded in the TV remote pick up voice commands like “Show me the soundtrack to this movie” and “Turn off the TV when this show is over,” which the Alpha 9 interprets on the fly.

 LG taps its in-house speech recognition platform, Voice Mate, for a few of those commands, but hands off any requests it can’t answer to the Google Assistant.
-It’s this platform-agnostic approach that differentiates LG from the competition, Dr. Park said.
+It’s this platform-agnostic approach that differentiates LG from the competition, Park said.

 “No matter how big the company is, the world is too complex and too diverse for any one company to tackle,” he said.
 “We’re happy to offer an external partner solution if it ensures customers get the best experience.”

-Openness invariably comes at the cost of control, though, a risky position when particularly egregious examples of biased AI algorithms are coming to the fore.
-Researchers recruited by the Washington Post found that Amazon’s Alexa and the Google Assistant are 30 percent less likely to understand non-American accents, for example, and the American Civil Liberties Union found that on the default settings, Amazon’s Rekongition service misidentifies 28 sitting members of Congress — particularly those of color — as criminals.
+Openness invariably comes at the cost of control, however — a risky position to take as particularly egregious examples of biased AI algorithms are coming to the fore.
+Researchers recruited by the Washington Post found that Amazon’s Alexa and the Google Assistant are 30 percent less likely to understand non-American accents, for example, and the American Civil Liberties Union found that on the default settings, Amazon’s Rekognition service misidentified 28 sitting members of Congress — particularly targeting individuals of color — as criminals.

-Dr. Park acknowledged that it’s an important point, and that LG’s taking steps to mitigate and minimize bias in its AI systems.
-In South Korea, he said, it recently demonstrated a smart air conditioner — the Dualcool ThinQ — with voice recognition tech that can accurately interpret words spoken by people from southern regions in South Korea, who tend to have thicker accents.
+Park acknowledged the importance of this issue and said that LG is taking steps to mitigate and minimize bias in its AI systems.
+In South Korea, he said, the company recently demonstrated a smart air conditioner — the DualCool ThinQ — with voice recognition tech that can accurately interpret words spoken by people from southern regions in South Korea, whose accent tends to be misunderstood by voice systems.

-“We want to treat everyone equally in terms of accent capability,” Dr. Park said, so we’re training our systems so that they’re more accurate and fairer.”
+“We want to treat everyone equally in terms of accent capability,” Park said, “so we’re training our systems so that they’re more accurate and fairer.”

 That goes double for privacy.
-LG has a dedicated product security response team and a policy of “opt-in,” rather than “opt-out,” settings — it explicitly designs its product flows in such a way that customers aren’t forced to fork over data.
+LG has a dedicated product security response team and a policy of “opt-in,” rather than “opt-out” settings — it explicitly designs its product flows in such a way that customers aren’t forced to fork over data.

 “We don’t collect personally identifiable data,” Dr. Park said.
 “If a customer wants a certain feature, they can enable it, but everything is switched off by default.”